Shopify/hydrogen-v1/docs/tutorials/getting-started/tutorial/products.md

----
-gid: 65300b34-b199-4ca7-a1db-7ae3d766b449
-title: Build a product page
+# Build a product page
-description: Build a page that shows detailed product information.
----

 > ⚠️ **Important:** [Hydrogen 2.0](https://hydrogen.shopify.dev) is out now.
 These archival Hydrogen 1.0 docs are provided only to assist developers during their upgrade process.
 Please migrate to Hydrogen 2.0 as soon as possible.